 - If you listen to music on the go, some streaming apps have an offline mode so you can listen to cached music without having to be connected to the internet

 - Close apps fully when you’re not using them - this will stop them from using data in the background and will save your battery

 - Use ad-free apps where possible - not only will this get rid of tedious ads but it will conserve your data as well

 - Reduce the quality of the video you are watching

 - Turn off the autoplay video function on social media sites

-- If you use Google maps regularly try saving frequent used ones to your offline folder or take screen shots
+- If you use Google maps regularly try saving frequently used ones to your offline folder or take screenshots

 - Use mobile versions of websites where possible, these are simpler websites and generally use less data

 - If your apps or games have an offline mode switch to this were possible

 - Turn automatic update off for apps, this will give you the choice to update when you are connected to Wi-Fi